 6.32.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.32 applies to Fortran, but is mitigated to some extent.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.32 applies to Fortran, but is mitigated to some extent.

 Module procedures, intrinsic procedures, and internal procedures have explicit interfaces.
 An external procedure has an explicit interface only when one is provided by a procedure declaration or interface body.
 Such an interface body could be generated automatically using a software tool.
 Explicit interfaces allow processors to check the attributes, including type, kind, and rank, of arguments and result variables of functions.